Thoracic Imaging Vector

 53. What are infiltrates?

-They are the shadows seen on an x-ray caused by the build-up of fluids.
+Shadows seen on an x-ray caused by the accumulation of fluids.

 54. What four tissue types are visible on an x-ray, and how do they appear?

-It is a way to perform a CT scan of the pulmonary vessels and heart to check for a pulmonary thromboembolism.
-It’s an alternative to routine coronary angiography.
+A CT scan of the pulmonary vessels and heart used to check for a pulmonary thromboembolism.
+It serves as an alternative to routine coronary angiography.

 56. What is the most common chest film finding in critically ill patients?